 “Cuomo has built up an awful lot of armor on his left flank based on delivering on issues like climate change, fracking, education, the LGBT front and, of course, minimum wage and paid family leave,” Gyory said.

 Although New York City’s worsening subway crisis and problems with MTA funding could be an issue in a primary race, Gyory said that it would not be an “Achilles heel.”

 “Is there disgruntlement from some of the progressive leaders?
 Yes,” Gyory said.
 “But does it translate over into anger at the governor from rank-and-file voters?
 I don’t see it.”

 DeFrancisco formally announced his bid for governor with a press conference in Syracuse on Jan.
 30. While he has garnered support from some county leaders, he recently lost a straw poll among state Republican leaders to Dutchess County Executive Marc Molinaro.
 DeFrancisco has said he will stay in the race through the state Republican convention in May.

 Dutchess County Executive Marc Molinaro - Molinaro declined to run at the beginning of the year, but a “Draft Molinaro” campaign from some statewide Republicans has induced him to enter the fray.
-Molinaro confirmed to Republican county leaders that he is running for governor, and will officially launch his campaign on April 2.
+Molinaro confirmed to Republican county leaders that he is running for governor, and he came out swinging against Cuomo when he officially launched his campaign on April 2.
 He has already received endorsements from the many Republican county leaders, giving him enough support to win the Republican nomination at the party’s state convention in May.